 Sounds too good to be true?
 Welcome aboard this week’s travelogue that will take you on a journey all the way to the far north of Bangladesh, Panchagarh.
-That isolated corner of Bangladesh is the only place in the country where you can view the Himalayas from.
+The isolated corner of Bangladesh and the only place in the country where you can view the Himalayas from.

 If you are, like me, broke to the bones and cannot afford a trip to Darjeeling or Nepal to bask in the magnificence of the Himalayas, fret not.
 Panchagarh is the hidden gem of Bangladesh’s travel scene and an exciting destination that has a lot more to offer than just the Himalayas.

 Getting to Panchagarh